djey47/tduf/gui-installer/assets/README/README.txt

 ==== VEHICLE NAME ====

-This is a default README file.
+This is a default README file - it's located in assets/README directory.

 Please put all mod details and instructions in it.